SamPassmore/bayestraitr/README.md

 Will return a dataframe of the log matrix.
-The file header are contained as an attribute which can be accessed by using `attributes(log)$settings` To access the log data frame you need to use `log$output`
+The file header are contained as an attribute which can be accessed by using `attributes(log)$settings`

 `schedule = bt_read.schedule('./bayestrait_output/Artiodactyl.txt.Schedule.txt')`